A HISTORY OF THE SHOP

 Still having fun, still creating the best hair, still showing art, still making YOU LOOK GOOD.

-This section will be live shortly.
 More details on the rich history of the shop.